adsmeta adsgoogle adsad conversionsmall business

 Reason 5: Your audience targeting is too narrow in 2026

 This is the biggest mindset shift required for 2026.
 The narrow interest stacking and detailed demographic filters that worked in 2022 now hurt performance on Meta.
-The algorithm has become better at finding buyers inside large audiences than advertisers are at manually defining who those buyers should be, and privacy updates have reduced the signal Meta has on small audiences in particular.
+The algorithm has become better at finding buyers within large audiences than advertisers are at manually defining them.

 Reason 6: Budget too low to generate conversion data

 A budget too small to generate enough conversion events is functionally the same as broken tracking.
-The algorithm has nothing to optimise against and defaults to roughly random delivery, which looks like ads not converting when the real issue is that there is not enough data flowing through the system for it to make better decisions.
+The algorithm has nothing to optimise against and defaults to random delivery.

 Reason 7: The March 2026 Meta attribution change